 The federal Higher Education Opportunity Act requires institution to make available to current and prospective students information about student body diversity, including the percentage of enrolled, full-time students in the following categories:

 - Self-identified members of a major racial or ethnic group

 The federal Student-Right-To-Know Act requires institutions to make completion rates available upon request to prospective students and other interested parties.
 The Act defines the cohort of students on which the institution must report.
 This cohort is comprised of “first time, full-time, degree-seeking” students in the institution’s fall term that completed their program of study within 150% of their program length.

 The information and data below describes Carrington College’s methodology as well as different state and accreditor methodologies used for calculating placement rates.
 Please note that different definitions and timeframes were required in measuring these cohorts of graduates.

 Complaint Process Disclosure

 Federal Program Integrity rules issued by the U.S. Department of Education require institutions to provide to students or prospective students contact information needed to file a complaint with its accrediting agency and with relevant state agencies.
-When submitting a complaint to the accrediting agency, one must submit it in writing, sign it, provide contact information, demonstrate noncompliance with accreditation standards, and demonstrate that all attempts to follow the institution's grievance policy have been exhausted.
-Contact and other information on filing complaints with the accrediting agency can be found at http://www.accjc.org.
-The list linked below includes contact information for all 50 states, the District of Columbia, and Puerto Rico.
-It should not be construed as informative of what agencies regulate Carrington College California or in what states the institution is licensed or required to be licensed.
-That information can be found in the academic catalog.
+This list includes contact information for all 50 states, the District of Columbia, and Puerto Rico.
+It should not be construed as informative of what agencies regulate Carrington College or in what states the institution is licensed or required to be licensed.
+That information, along with contact information for our accreditor(s), can be found in the academic catalog.